Fractures

 What Is the Treatment for Bone Fractures?

-For minor fractures, a physician adjusts the bones into the correct positions before providing a cast or a splint.
-However, many fractures require repair with surgery to place the bones in the correct locations or to add metal pins, rods, screws, or plates to the bones.
-After hospitalization, you will wear a cast for several weeks while the bones heal.
+For most fractures, a physician adjusts the bone fragments into the correct positions before providing a cast or a splint.
+However, many compound fractures require repair with surgery to place the bones in the correct locations or to add metal rods, or metal plates.
+The internal fixation of a metal frame attached to bone makes the bones strong.
+After hospitalization, you will wear a cast for several weeks while the bone fracture heals.
 Fractures in the hips, neck, or back are particularly dangerous, and you should call paramedics immediately for assistance to avoid additional damage to the body’s nerves or organs.
-For simple fractures, it is okay to go to an urgent care clinic for diagnosis and treatment.
+For simple fractures, it is okay to go to an urgent care clinic for fracture treatment.

 Come into WellCare